 For Major Adaptations, funding is means-tested and provided by the Disabled Facilities Grant (DFG) from the local authority.
-The first step to accessing this funding is to contact your local authority to get a Home Assessment from your council’s Home Improvement Agency.
+The first step to accessing this funding is to contact your local authority for a Home Assessment from your council’s Home Improvement Agency.
 This involves an occupational therapist visiting the elderly person’s home and assessing which major adaptations would significantly improve safety and wellbeing.

 If the Care Needs Assessment outcome recommends that the older person is not eligible for any adaptations, it may be worth checking out our page on Safer Independent Living in Suffolk.
-If you want to get a quick idea on what adaptations might be useful, before a Care Needs Assessment, you can complete an online questionnaire on Ask Sara.

 This page will give you all the information you need to access your local Home Improvement Agency and how a Disabled Facilities Grant works.